Sajid Javid deletes tweet and apologises for saying people had been ‘cowering’ from Covid

 Polls released over the weekend saw the Tory lead over opposition parties cut, with Labour, the Liberal Democrats, and Greens all up.

-The minister, a former banker until the financial crisis, was appointed to replace Matt Hancock to oversee the NHS and public health measures during the pandemic.
+The minister, a former banker, was appointed to replace Matt Hancock to oversee the NHS and public health measures during the pandemic.

 UK news in picturesShow all 50

-Mr Hancock had resigned after revelations that he broke social distancing rules in the course of conducing an extramarital affair.
+Mr Hancock had resigned after revelations that he broke social distancing rules in the course of conducting an extramarital affair.

 Mr Javid had claimed on Saturday that the government’s policy of removing regulations was a case of learning to “live with, rather than cower from, this virus”.